 You should have these 10 Plants To Combat Indoor Air Pollution.
 The bad effects of air pollution are:

 Some people believe that a plant transforms a house into a home.
 It’s not only a lovely addition to any room, but it’s also more sustainable than a bouquet of flowers – as long as you look after it properly and don’t feel embarrassed every time you walk past it waving its brown leaves at you.
 People, on the other hand, frequently purchase house plants just for aesthetic reasons, ignoring the numerous advantages they provide.
+It’s very important to buy the right indoor plants for air quality to reap the benefits.

 The World Health Organization estimates that 7 million people die each year as a result of pollution.
 To put it in context, London had an estimated population of 8.136 million people in 2011.
 And, while we may believe that the four walls of our home shield us from the pollution we encounter outside, indoor air has been proved to contain harmful contaminants as well.
 However, research has shown that certain house plants can act as a natural filter for indoor pollutants, which is good news for us.
 In fact, NASA-funded research into the indoor power of plants discovered that there are more than 50 different species of houseplants that remove toxins and gases.